wankdanker/node-redis-key/README.md

 var key = ['part1', var1, var2, var3].join(':');
 ```

-I thought it would be more consise to be able to do this:
+I thought it would be more concise to be able to do this:

 ```js
 var key = k('part1', var1, var2, var3);